Compound names are simply cards names with a "+" in them.

 In general, we do not recommend requiring casual site visitors to know anything about compound names.
 Most visitors shouldn't have to know what a "card" is, much less how to structure it's name.
 A good Wagneer will create a site where this kind of background knowledge is completely unnecessary for casual users.

 However, compound names become powerful when you start using them in patterned ways.
-To do so, you will need to learn about formatting.
+To do so, you will need to learn about structure.